Large Language Models Are Still Misled by Simple Bias Ensembles: Experiments

-Experimental results are shown in Table~\ref{tab:main}, from which we find that:
+Experimental results are shown in Table~\ref{tab:main} (owing to space constraints, MB-Ben-3 and MB-Ben-5 are shortened to MB-Ben3 and MB-Ben5 in this figure), from which we find that:

-\textbf{(1)} Comparing the performance of four LLMs on the HANS and 5-bias datasets in which each instance contains one and five types of controlled bias features, it is evident that the performance on 5-bias dataset is much lower (more than 20\%).
-This indicates that LLMs are more susceptible to multi-bias scenarios where each piece of data contains multiple types of biases.
+\textbf{(1)} Comparing the performance of three LLMs on the HANS, MB-Ben-3, and MB-Ben-5 datasets, it is evident that the performance on MB-Ben-3 and MB-Ben-5 datasets is much lower than that on HANS, with MB-Ben-5 yielding the lowest results.
+The experimental results also shows that different LLMs all exhibits a rapid degradation as the number of manually introduced biases increases, which demonstrates that LLMs are susceptible to being misled by a series of simple biases.

-\textbf{(2)} Compared to the vanilla zero-shot and few-shot method, current debiasing methods achieves better performance on HANS and 5-bias datasets in general (with BC method performs the best).
+\textbf{(2)} Compared to the vanilla zero-shot and few-shot prompting methods, current debiasing methods achieve better performance in general (with BC and CAL methods perform the best in few-shot and zero-shot scenarios, respectively.).
 This demonstrates the effectiveness of current debiasing methods.
-However, the performance of these methods on 5-bias dataset is still unsatisfying, which indicates that current debiasing methods is not effective enough in multi-bias scenarios.
-This also highlights the importance of devising debiasing methods that can deal with multi-bias scenarios.
+However, these methods still perform poorly on the MB-Ben-5 dataset, which indicates that current debiasing methods is not effective enough in multi-bias ensemble scenarios.
+This also highlights the importance of devising debiasing methods that can deal with multi-bias ensemble scenarios.

-\textbf{(3)} Compared to smaller LLMs, the performance of larger LLMs on the 5-bias dataset is higher in general, which indicates that larger LLMs is more robust in multi-bias scenarios.
-However, scaling up model size requires massive resources and current LLMs' performance is far from expectations even for ChatgGPT-4o-latest, indicating that relying on scaling up parameters to improve the generalizability on multi-bias scenarios is not advisable.
+\textbf{(3)} Compared to smaller LLMs, the performance of larger LLMs on the MB-Ben-3 and MB-Ben-5 datasets is higher in general, which indicates that larger LLMs are more robust in multi-bias ensemble scenarios.
+However, scaling up model size requires massive resources and current LLMs' performance is far from expectations even for the LLM at the 200-billion parameter scale, indicating that only relying on scaling up parameters to improve the generalizability on multi-bias ensemble scenarios is not advisable.